Inquiry Policies

 Safeguarding children and vulnerable adults

 Sometimes Inquiry staff may be in contact with children, young people and adults who are at risk of harm.
-This includes through our listening project, Let’s Be Heard
+This includes through our public participation project, Let’s Be Heard

 If you tell us something that makes us worried about your safety, we might need to tell someone else what you have told us.